iSynaptic/java-kata/README.md

 - Parsing user data into POJOs is unnecessary since there are no requirements that require the user data to be maintained.
 However, the data should still be parsed into typed variables to support input validation and further processing by the Org POJO.

-	It could be argued that may be better to parse user data them into a POJO for consistency sake and to avoid committing the ["Data Clump" code smell](https://sourcemaking.com/refactoring/smells/data-clumps).
+	It could be argued that it may be better to parse user data them into a POJO for consistency sake and to avoid committing the ["Data Clump" code smell](https://sourcemaking.com/refactoring/smells/data-clumps).
 However, this would create a potentially high number of POJO objects that would need to be collected by the garbage collector almost immediately after their construction.
 Memory allocation and collection can often become a serious bottleneck to performing data processing as quickly and efficiently as possible.
 Since the code complexity cost of parsing into local stack variables is low and the "Data Clump" smell would be fairly localized, a User POJO will not be created.

 - When adding users and child organizations to their parent organization, summary statistics could have been pre-calculated and stored in memory along side the other organization data.
 This would increase overall space complexity and increase time complexity during the write operations, with the trade-off being that read operations time complexity would improve.